Henrietta Ward: Life and work

 One of her most famous paintings was Palissy the Potter, displayed at the Royal Academy in 1866; it illustrates the incident in which Bernard Palissy accidentally blew up his house while experimenting on ceramic techniques.
 This and similar works (like Queen Mary quitting Stirling Castle; RA 1863 and Scene from the childhood of Joan of Arc; RA 1867) made her perhaps the most prominent female history painter of her generation.
 She gave art lessons to several of the royal children of Queen Victoria and Prince Albert.

+n April 1859, 38 female artists, including Henrietta Ward, sent a letter/petition to the Royal Academy Academicians requesting entry for women, which was initially rejected.
+This petition was published in The Athenæum on the 30th of April.
 Both Henrietta Ward and her husband were supporters of the cause of women's suffrage.
 The Wards traveled in an artistic circle that included figures like Charles Dickens and George Cruikshank.
 In one account, Dickens and Cruikshank nearly brawled when the teetotaler Cruikshank prevented Henrietta Ward from drinking a glass of sherry at a Dickens party.

 She outlived her husband by forty-five years.
 After his 1879 death, the widow started her own art school to help support her family; like her contemporary Louise Jopling, Henrietta Ward specialized in training young women artists.
 She also received a pension of £100 for her previous service as a royal teacher.
 Ward exhibited her work at the Palace of Fine Arts at the 1893 World's Columbian Exposition in Chicago, Illinois.

 Ward published two autobiographical memoirs, Mrs. E. M. Ward’s Reminiscences in 1911 and Memories of Ninety Years, in the year of her death.
 Her first book has been called "one of the best accounts of the life of a Victorian lady artist."